 Service Discovery

 Vessel provides service discovery APIs for querying registered services by lifecycle, group, metadata, or started status.
-It also supports batch registration for reducing boilerplate.

 Querying Services